 At physiological maturity, plants from 5 rows were harvested manually near the soil surface.
 The harvested plant samples were sun-dried and weighed to determine above-ground plant biomass yield.
 The grain yield of each plot after threshing was also determined and converted into grain yield per hectare.

-Statistical analysis
+Statistical Analysis

-Collected data were subjected to analysis of variance (ANOVA) variance using SAS 9.4 software.
-Mean separation was carried out using least significant LSD at a probability level of 5%.
+Collected data were subjected to analysis of variance (ANOVA) using SAS 9.4 software.
+Mean separation was carried out using the least significant difference (LSD) at a 5% probability level.

 RESULTS AND DISCUSSION